 Cybersecurity Reference > Glossary

-Contextual Access Control
+What is Contextual Access Control?

 Rather than relying solely on static credentials like usernames and passwords, contextual access control evaluates dynamic elements such as user location, time of access, device being used, network conditions, user behavior patterns, and the sensitivity of the requested resource.